Advances, Applications, and Translations in Nutrition and Epidemiology

 Nutrition omics and Cardiovascular disease from Million Veteran Program (MVP)

 Kerry L. Ivey, Million Veteran Program, Department of Veterans Affairs; Division of Aging, Brigham & Women’s Hospital; Harvard Medical School

 Predicting metabolic response to dietary intervention using deep learning

 Frank B. Hu, MD, MPH, PhD

-Dr. Frank Hu is Chair of Department of Nutrition, Fredrick J. Stare Professor of Nutrition and Epidemiology at Harvard T.H.
-Chan School of Public Health and Professor of Medicine, Harvard Medical School and Brigham and Women’s Hospital.
-He serves as Co-director of the Program in Obesity Epidemiology and Prevention at Harvard and Director of Boston Nutrition and Obesity Research Center Epidemiology and Genetics Core.
-His major research interests include epidemiology and prevention of cardiometabolic diseases through diet and lifestyle; gene-environment interactions and risk of obesity and type 2 diabetes; nutritional metabolomics in type 2 diabetes and cardiovascular disease.
-He has served on the Institute of Medicine Committee on Preventing the Global Epidemic of Cardiovascular Disease, the AHA/ACC Obesity Guideline Expert Panel, and the 2015 Dietary Guidelines Advisory Committee, USDA/HHS.
-He has served on the editorial boards of Lancet Diabetes & Endocrinology, Diabetes Care, and Clinical Chemistry.
-Dr. Hu is a member of the National Academy of Medicine.
+Frank Hu, MD, MPH, PhD, is the Fredrick J. Stare Professor of Nutrition and Epidemiology and Chair of the Department of Nutrition at the Harvard T.H.
+Chan School of Public Health.
+He is also Professor of Medicine at Harvard Medical School and Brigham and Women’s Hospital.
+His major research interests include epidemiology and prevention of cardiometabolic diseases through diet and lifestyle; gene-environment interactions and risk of obesity and type 2 diabetes; nutritional metabolomics in type 2 diabetes and cardiovascular disease; and nutrition transition, metabolic phenotypes, and cardiovascular disease in low and middle-income countries.
+Dr. Hu serves as Director of Dietary Biomarker Development Center at Harvard University.
+He has published a textbook on Obesity Epidemiology (Oxford University Press) and >1400 peer-reviewed papers with an H-index of 300.
+Dr. Hu served on the 2015 Dietary Guidelines Advisory Committee, USDA/HHS.
+He has served on the editorial/advisory board of The Lancet Diabetes & Endocrinology, Diabetes Care, and Clinical Chemistry.
+Dr. Hu was elected to the National Academy of Medicine in 2015.